 Partial eclipse ends: 3:57:22 p.m.(December 26)

-Six lunar months (six new moons) before this December 26th annular eclipse, the was a total eclipse of the sun on July 2, 2019.
-Back then, the moon was some 10,000 miles (16,000 km) closer than the new moon of July 2019.
-Moreover, the sun in early July was about 3 million miles (5 million km) farther away than the sun is late December.
+Six lunar months (six new moons) before this December 26th annular eclipse, there was a total eclipse of the sun on July 2, 2019.
+Back then, the new moon was some 10,000 miles (16,000 km) closer than the new moon of December 2019.
+Moreover, the sun in early July is about 3 million miles (5 million km) farther away than it is in late December.
 That all adds up to a total solar eclipse on July 2 (maximum duration: 4 minutes and 33 seconds), yet an annular eclipse on December 26 (maximum duration: 3 minutes and 40 seconds).

 The longest lasting total solar solar eclipses happen when the moon is near perigee (closest point to Earth in its monthly orbit) and the Earth is near aphelion (farthest point from the sun).
 The longest total solar eclipse of the 21st century (2001 to 2100) took place on July 22, 2009, with a duration of 6 minutes and 39 seconds.

 On the other hand, the longest lasting annular eclipses happen when the moon is near apogee (its farthest point from Earth in its monthly orbit) and the Earth is near perihelion (closest point to the sun).
-The longest annular eclipse of the 21st century happened on January 15, 2010, or exactly 6 lunar months (6 full moons) after the century’s longest total solar eclipse on July 2, 2015.
+The longest annular eclipse of the 21st century happened on January 15, 2010, or exactly 6 lunar months (6 new moons) after the century’s longest total solar eclipse on July 22, 2009.
 The annular eclipse of January 15, 2010, had a duration of 11 minutes and 8 seconds.